 - Extra virgin olive oil, for drizzling

-Crafting the Perfect dough and Sauce for Sfincione at Home
+Crafting the Perfect Dough and Sauce for Sicilian Sfincione at Home

 - Activate the yeast: In a small bowl, combine warm water, sugar, and yeast.
 Stir gently and let stand for 5-10 minutes until frothy.

-- Mix dough: In a large mixing bowl, sift flour and salt.
-Add olive oil and the activated yeast mixture. using a wooden spoon or dough hook, combine until a rough dough forms.
+- Mix dough: In a large bowl, sift flour and salt.
+Add olive oil and the activated yeast mixture.
+Use a wooden spoon or dough hook until a rough dough forms.

 - Knead: Transfer dough to a floured surface and knead for 8-10 minutes until smooth and elastic.
-If sticky, sprinkle with a little more flour but avoid over-dusting.
+If sticky, add flour gradually, but avoid over-dusting.

-- First rise: Lightly oil a large bowl, place the dough inside, cover with a clean kitchen towel or plastic wrap, and let rise in a warm, draft-free spot until doubled in size (about 1.5 to 2 hours).
+- First rise: Lightly oil a large bowl, place dough inside, cover, and let rise in a warm, draft-free spot until doubled (about 1.5 to 2 hours).

-- Prepare the sauce: While the dough rises,heat olive oil in a pan over medium heat.
-Add chopped onion and sauté until translucent and golden,about 7 minutes.
-Stir in garlic and cook 1 minute more.
+- Prepare the sauce: While the dough rises, heat olive oil in a pan over medium heat.
+Add onion and sauté until translucent and golden, about 7 minutes.
+Stir in garlic for 1 minute.

-- Add tomatoes and season: pour in crushed tomatoes, oregano, salt, pepper, and anchovies if using.
-Simmer gently for 15 minutes, stirring occasionally until slightly thickened.
-Remove from heat.
+- Add tomatoes and season: Pour in crushed tomatoes, oregano, salt, pepper, and anchovies if using.
+Simmer gently for 15 minutes, stirring until slightly thickened.

 - Preheat oven and prepare pan: Set oven to 450°F (230°C).
 Grease a rectangular 9×13 inch baking pan with olive oil.

 - Shape dough: Punch down the risen dough and transfer it to the oiled pan.
-Use your fingertips to gently stretch and spread the dough evenly, pushing it to corners.
-Don’t worry if it resists – rest 10 minutes and stretch again if needed.
+Stretch and spread evenly, pressing toward the corners.
+If it snaps back, rest 10 minutes and stretch again.

-- Layer sauce and toppings: Pour sauce evenly over the dough.
-Sprinkle with fresh breadcrumbs and grated pecorino or caciocavallo cheese.
+- Layer sauce and toppings: Spread sauce evenly over the dough.
+Sprinkle with breadcrumbs, then add grated pecorino or caciocavallo.

-- Bake: place pan in the oven and bake for 25-30 minutes, or until crust is golden brown and toppings are bubbling.
-The breadcrumbs should be crisp and lightly toasted.
+- Bake: Bake for 25-30 minutes until golden and bubbling.
+The breadcrumbs should look crisp and lightly toasted.

-- Garnish and serve: Remove from oven, drizzle with extra virgin olive oil and scatter fresh parsley on top before slicing.
+- Garnish and serve: Remove from the oven and drizzle with extra virgin olive oil.
+Scatter parsley before slicing.

 Top Regional Variations and Where to Savor the Best Sfincione